By using this site, you agree to the Privacy Policy and Terms of Use.

 Can spine problems really affect organ function?

-Yes, research shows spinal nerves carry signals between the brain and organs.
-When these pathways are compressed or irritated, the affected organs may not function optimally, though this doesn’t mean spine alignment controls disease.
+According to the original source, spinal nerves carry signals between the brain and organs.
+When these pathways are compressed or irritated, the affected organs may not communicate as well with the brain, though this doesn’t mean one vertebra controls your entire life.

 Why does neck pain sometimes cause headaches?

-The upper cervical nerves (C1-C3) share pathways with trigeminal nerve fibers that supply the head.
+The upper cervical nerves share pathways with nerve fibers that supply the head.
 Irritation of these cervical nerves can trigger referred pain patterns that manifest as tension headaches.

 How does posture affect nerve function?

-Poor posture compresses nerve pathways and reduces blood flow to spinal tissues.
-This compression alters nerve signaling quality and can create symptoms in the organs and muscles those nerves control, from breathing difficulties to digestive issues.
+According to the original source, poor posture compresses nerves and can lead to headaches, tingling, and tightness.
+This compression alters nerve signaling quality and can create symptoms in the organs and muscles those nerves control.

 Source: Your spine isn’t just a backbone, it’s your body’s “wiring harness”